some-fantastic/.github/profile/README.md

 :clipboard: [organization project](https://github.com/orgs/some-fantastic/projects/1) tracking all the things going on

+💡 These workflows assume squash merging, deleting head branches, and a patch-based workflow across sides that can't share a common repo.

 :white_check_mark: Good checks to run on lesser-fizzbuzz PRs

 - CODEOWNERS and required reviewers to make sure the right :eyes: (and multiple of them) are on the right files every time